What we can expect from the Budget with €800m in play? Article Published by the Irish Examiner

 On October 9, Finance Minister, Paschal Donohoe will allocate a budget package of €3.4bn.

+However, as things stand with €2.6bn of that already having been committed to various expenditure measures, it leaves just €800m for allocation.
 Whilst the minister has previously stressed that the upcoming budget will put a little into everyone’s pockets, with suggestions this might be to the tune of around €300 per person on average, the chances of spending increases and tax cuts in Budget 2019 will be limited because of the previously agreed budget commitments.

 So what can we expect and is this what we want?